SharePoint/sp-dev-docs/docs/embedded/tutorials/using-file-preview.md

 1. Call Graph's driveItem preview endpoint and obtain the GetUrl
 1. Use the URL in an iFrame (or even open it in a new page)
-1. If you want to load the preview dynamically...

 ## Get the preview url using Graph